4paradigm/OpenMLDB/docs/en/developer/udf_develop_guide.md

 #### 2.1.4 Memory Management

-- It is not allowed to use `new` operator or `malloc` function to request new memory space in UDF functions.
+- It is not allowed to use `new` operator or `malloc` function to allocate memory for input and output argument in UDF functions.
-- If you use `new` operator or `malloc` function to request new memory space in UDAF init functions, it need to be freed in output function mannually.
+- If you use `new` operator or `malloc` function to allocate memory for UDFContext::ptr in UDAF init functions, it need to be freed in output function mannually.
 - If you need to request additional memory space dynamically, please use the memory management interface provided by OpenMLDB.
 OpenMLDB will automatically free the memory space after the function is executed.

 ```c++